FAQs about Undelivered Gift Bonds

 You are encouraged to deliver gift bonds now to ensure you are prepared for coming enhancements and so your recipient can experience the full benefit of the gift bond.

 You can only deliver one gift bond at a time.
-There is no limit to the amount a recipient can receive; however, once they have received $10,000, they should not purchase additional savings bonds that year because gift amounts are applied towards the purchase limit.
+There is no limit to the amount a recipient can receive; however, once they have received $10,000, they should not purchase additional savings bonds that year because gift amounts are applied towards their purchase limit.

 There is no limit to the amount of bonds a recipient can cash out from their TreasuryDirect account, regardless of how the bonds were acquired.
 Bonds can only be cashed out if it has been at least one year since the bond was purchased.

 The recipient does not have to accept the gift bond for it to be delivered.
-Watch this video to learn how to deliver gift bonds.
+Watch our video to learn how to deliver gift bonds.
 Undelivered gifts remain in the purchaser’s gift box, which prevents the intended recipient from benefiting from the gift.

 A Treasury gift bond belongs to the recipient and is considered the property of the named recipient from the moment it's purchased.
 Estate laws vary from state to state — please work with the executor or legal representative if either the gift giver or the recipient is deceased.